wantedly/computed_model/README.md

 (it's just a verbatim copy of what you pass to `ComputedModel::ClassMethods#dependency`).
 It's customary to take something ActiveRecord's `preload` accepts.

-The keyword arguments are also a verbatim copy of what you pass to `ComputedModel::ClassMethods#bulk_load_and_compute`.
+The keyword arguments are also a verbatim copy of what you pass to `ComputedModel::ClassMethods#bulk_list_and_compute`.

 ## Computed attributes